hisazakura/Program-C_TLS21/README.md

 This repository was created to fulfill the TLS 2021 Programming Task.

 # Basic Task Organizer
-This simple C++ code will help you determine which task should you do first.
+This simple C++ program will help you determine which task should you do first.

 # How To Use
 Just enter the amount of task, task names, their deadlines, and their estimated work time.
 You can also export it to a text file so you won't forget.